-They’re both deliciously unreliable narrators, so it’s unclear if they can be trusted.
+They’re both deliciously unreliable narrators.
 Do either of them honestly recall what really happened?
 An enticingly unsettled feeling floats over the entire narrative like the shimmery haze of a scorching day.

 Tangier is located on the northwestern tip of Morocco, and it’s a fitting setting for this kind of story.
 After WWI, the city was declared an International Zone and was jointly ruled by nine different countries.
 It developed a glamorous and dangerous reputation that continued through the second World War.
 Tangier was a haven for smugglers, movie stars, washed-up secret agents, and ne’er-do-wells hoping to fly under the radar.

 The evocative descriptions of the city and its sweltering, breathless atmosphere will transport you to mid-century Tangier — while the spiraling plot draws you into the stark shadows of a place that’s both threatening and enticing.